Patiala Punjab, India Travel Guide

 Most foreign nationals need a visa to enter India.
 This section describes common visa types and application procedures.

 This is the primary common and convenient option for many travelers.
 Citizens of over 170 countries can apply for an e-Tourist Visa.
 It suits tourism, recreation, casual visits, short-duration medical treatment, or casual business visits.
 The eTV typically permits a stay of up to 60 days with double entry.
-The process for applying is entirely online, and the visa is granted electronically.
+The application process is entirely online, and the visa is granted electronically.

 The official currency is the Indian Rupee (INR), symbolized as ₹.
 You will find coins in denominations of 1, 2, 5, and 10 Rupees.
 Banknotes come in 10, 20, 50, 100, 200, 500, and 2000 Rupees.